 A view of the river, yellow trees, and red rocks in Zion National Park in the fall

-Photo: Sara from Travel A-Broads
+Photo Courtesy of Sara from Travel A-Broads

-• Where to Stay: Bumbleberry Inn
+• Top Hotel Pick: Bumbleberry Inn

 • Nearest Major Airport: McCarran International Airport or Salt Lake City International Airport

-• Average Temperatures: 66°F // 39°F
+• Average Temperature: 66°F // 39°F

-If you have a car, one of the best things to do is simply take a drive through the National Park.
+October in Gatlinburg also offers a comfortable climate, neither too hot nor too cold, which is perfect for outdoor activities like hiking, zip-lining, and exploring the nearby Great Smoky Mountains National Park.
+If you have a car, one of the best things to do is simply take a drive through the park.
 You will be in awe of the vibrant fall colors surrounding the winding roads.
 If you don’t have access to a car, take a stroll along the Gatlinburg Trail (starting on the edge of town) to enjoy the October colors along the peaceful and easy trail.

 A road winding through the yellow and orange fall trees in Gatlinburg, Tennessee.

-• Where to Stay: The Park Vista
+• Top Hotel Pick: The Park Vista

 • Nearest Major Airport: McGhee Tyson Airport (TYS) in Knoxville

-• Average Temperatures: 48°F // 70°F
+• Average Temperature: 48°F // 70°F

-20. Mammoth Lakes, California
+21. Mammoth Lakes, CA

 With so many lakes nearby, it’s no wonder that fishing is a top activity at Lake Mary, Convict Lake, and the June Loop.
 If you enjoy finding vibrant fall foliage, there are several places in the Mammoth Lakes area to find bright yellow and orange leaves along trails that add to the already jaw-dropping beauty of the region.
-One of the more unique attractions in Mammoth Lakes is Devils Postpile National Monument, an incredible basalt rock column formation that is a must to see.
+One of the more unique attractions in Mammoth Lakes is Devils Postpile National Monument, an incredible basalt rock column formation that is a must-see.

-After a long day of exploring, soak your muscles in one of many natural hot springs nearby.
+After a long day of exploring, soak your muscles in one of the many natural hot springs nearby.
 There is nothing better than taking a moment to sit in a natural hot tub with the Eastern Sierra mountains as a backdrop.

 A view of the rocky mountains, green trees, yellow brush cover, and blue lake at Mammoth Lakes in California in October.